 - Continue whisking until you have a smooth, glossy, chocolate buttercream.

-- I recommend using either a cake board or a flat plate on top of a cake stand, or cake decorating turntable – I used a cake board on top of my cake stand.
-This is so that once covered in buttercream, the cake, which is 4 sponges high, will fit into the fridge to chill.
+- I recommend using either a cake board or a flat plate placed on a cake stand, or cake decorating turntable.
+I used a cake board on top of my cake stand.
+This is so that once covered in buttercream, the cake, will fit into the fridge to chill.

-- Add a small splodge of buttercream to the cake board, this helps anchor the cake whilst it is being assembled and decorated.
+- First of all add a generous tablespoon of buttercream to the cake board, this helps anchor the cake whilst it is being assembled and decorated.

-- Place your first sponge flat side up on the centre of the board.
+- Place the first sponge flat side up on the centre of the board.

 - Using a palette knife thinly coat the upper, flat side of the sponge in buttercream.